+In AC 2019-2020, the target for SLO 4 was met.
 In AC 2019-2020 100% of the candidates (n=8) met the benchmark with all falling in the exemplary and satisfactory categories.
 Average scores were 92.5%.
 Data show an aggregate mean of 2.812 of 3.00.
 Weak areas included documentation descriptions that were lacking in quality or missing entirely.
 Five of the eight candidates made 100% on the assessment.

-As a result of this change, SLO 4 was met for AC2019-2020.
+Based on the analysis of these AC 2019-2020 results the following change were implemented in AC 2020-2021 for continued improvement: Faculty improved the rubric criteria to provide specific expectations for the documentation of each activity area.
+An audio supported PowerPoint was added to explain the expectations for each category of the portfolio with suggestions for activities.
+Instructor feedback at bi-weekly checkpoints was also added to encourage depth of reflection throughout the semester.